eclipse-vertx/vert.x/new/core_manual_js.md

 Writing to the client request body has a very similar API to writing to the server response body.

-To write data to an http client request, you invoke the `write` function.
-This function can be invoked in a few ways:
+To write data to an `HttpClientRequest` object, you invoke the `write` function.
+This function can be called multiple times before the request has ended.
+It can be invoked in a few ways:

 With a single buffer: